 Additionally, as a public company that is traded on the TSX, Genworth Canada is subject to securities laws and regulation in each province in Canada, as well as the rules of the TSX.
 These applicable laws, regulations and rules include but are not limited to, obligations and procedures in respect of the equal and fair treatment of all shareholders of Genworth Canada.
-Although the board of directors of Genworth Canada is composed of a majority of Genworth nominees, under Canadian law each director has an obligation to act honestly and in good faith with a view to the best interests of Genworth Canada.
+Although the board of directors of Genworth Canadian law each director has an obligation to act honestly and in good faith with a view to the best interests of Genworth Canada.
 Accordingly, actions taken by Genworth Canada and its board of directors are subject to, and may be limited by, the laws, regulations and rules applicable to such entities.